 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

-Australia’s south is thriving with natural wonders and wildlife.
-The raw and rugged coastlines are home to islands and inlets with crystal clear waters that are impossible not to take your breath away.
-Explore South Australia’s coast on a small ship cruising in true expedition style to remote archipelagos, offshore coral reefs and remote coastlines that few have the opportunity to visit.
+Australia’s Great Southern Ocean is a thriving marine environment.
+Its rugged coastline is home to weathered islands and inlets with crystal clear waters.
+Our expeditions explore remote islands, offshore coral reefs and natural reserves that few are aware exist.
 Our knowledgeable Expedition Team and Guest Lecturer program provide expert guidance and insightful presentations into these far-flung destinations, enhancing the expedition cruise experience while helping to create memories to last a lifetime.

-New Release: A once-in-a-lifetime opportunity to cross the Great Australian Bight, this voyage onboard Coral Geographer will visit hard-to-reach islands and iconic National Parks along the south coast.
-Voyage past the majestic Bunda Cliffs, the world’s longest stretch of sea-cliffs forged by the powerful Southern Ocean.
-Enjoy guided walks along the vast and secluded beaches at locations such as Cape Arid National Park, Cape Le Grand, and Bremer Bay.
-Among the scattered islands and outcrops of the Archipelago of the Recherche, discover remote breeding grounds of sea lions and follow the snorkel trail at Shearwater Bay to spot the elusive Leafy Sea Dragon.
-As we round the southwest edge of Australia discover enjoy time ashore with sunset drinks with the kangaroos at Lucky Bay, a visit to extraordinary Jewel Cave, swimming with stingrays at Hamelin Bay, and walk amongst the vines and sample wines through the Margaret River region.
+A once-in-a-lifetime opportunity to cross the Great Australian Bight, this voyage will visit hard-to-reach islands and iconic National Parks along the south coast.
+Enjoy guided walks along secluded beaches at locations such as Cape Arid National Park, Cape Le Grand, and Bremer Bay.
+Among the scattered islands and outcrops of the Archipelago of the Recherche, discover the homes of sea lions.
+Enjoy time ashore with sunset drinks with the kangaroos at Lucky Bay, see the stingrays at Hamelin Bay, and taste the wines of the Margaret River region.

 View Itinerary & Fares